 I would appreciate any recommendations you might provide.

-Without realizing it, your question is so all-encompassing that it virtually requires me to tell you everything I know about AM/FM/SW radios and antennas in one email, which if course, is not possible.
-I will try to explain areas you have to be aware of to try to guide you into making some decisions but I cannot give you a single answer to answer all of this.
-I’m sure you understand.
+Wow…a huge load of questions!
+Without realizing it, your questions are so all-encompassing that it virtually requires me to tell you everything I know about AM/FM/SW radios and antennas in one email, which if course, is not possible.
+I will try to explain areas you have to be aware of to try to guide you into making some informed decisions.

-OK.
-So what CAN I tell you.
+- So what CAN I tell you?
 Well, if you must limit your purchase to one radio to cover all three bands (AM/FM/SW), here are some top radios in no particular order with their strengths and weaknesses.

 Eton E1/E1/XM (discontinued but some still available through Universal Radio or on eBay):

-Grundig SATELLIT 750: Designed for excellent SW sensitivity off the whip and can handle an external fairly well.
-Mediocre AM unless you use an external.
+Grundig Satellit 750/Tecsun S-2000: Designed for excellent SW sensitivity off the whip and unusually versatile with external antennas.
+Mediocre AM unless you use an external antenna or even a small loop.
 FM good.
+Quirky tuning behavior (see review).

-CC Radio-2: Excellent AM/FM reception with built-in antennas…about as good as it gets except in strong signal areas, but no SW.
-Does have 2 meter HAM and Weather bands.
-Audio not a strong point on this one…good value for AM/FM.
+CC Radio-2E: Excellent AM/FM reception with built-in antennas…about as good as it gets except in extremely strong signal areas, but no SW.
+Does have 2 Meter HAM and Weather bands with Alert.
+Battery or AC built-in.
+Great audio…good value for AM/FM.

 There are a few options in used radios on eBay but dealing with used radios is way beyond the scope of this email.